NVIDIA/mlperf-common/README.md

 ```
 Then use `mllogger` by importing `from mlperf_logger import mllogger` in other modules.

-Optionally, you can pass an MPI communicator during the initialization of `MPICommunicationHandler()`
+Optionally, you can pass an MPI communicator during the initialization of `MPICommunicationHandler()`.
 ```
 comm = MPI.COMM_WORLD
 mllogger = MLLoggerWrapper(MPICommunicationHandler(comm), value=None)
 ```
-by default, `MPICommunicationHandler()` creates a global communicator
+by default, `MPICommunicationHandler()` creates a global communicator.

 ### Logging additional metrics
 MLPerf logger can be used to track additional non-required metric, for example `throughput`.
 The recommended way is to add a line such as: